 You can’t imagine a Bong menu without fish, right?
 Although, technically it is not a fish, however Chingri (prawn) still finds the highest place in the Bong palate.
-The combination of prawns and a milky coconuty gravy is too good to resist, I am sure!
+The combination of prawns and a milky coconut gravy is too good to resist, I am sure!

-1. Khar – Another vegan delicacy from Assam, this is a delectable dish made of pulpy vegetables such as papaya, pulses, cucumber, gourds and the main ingredient, khar, made by distilling water through ashes of banana peels.
+Another vegan delicacy from Assam, this is a delectable dish made of pulpy vegetables such as papaya, pulses, cucumber, gourds, and the main ingredient, khar, made by distilling water through ashes of banana peels.

-2. Tungtap – Pickles and chutney are common to any cuisine.
-So is it for Meghalayan cuisine.
+Pickles and chutney are common to any cuisine.
+So is it for Meghalayan cuisine?
 Tungtap is a tangy chutney hailing from this little state of North East India.
-A dry fish paste where the fish is burnt and mixed with onion, green chilli, and red chilies, it is commonly had with Jadoh, a rice and meat speciality.
+A dry fish paste where the fish is burnt and mixed with onion, green chilli, and red chilies, it is commonly had with Jadoh, a rice and meat specialty.

-Which are your favourite dishes from Eastern India, Wravellers?
+Which are your favorite dishes from Eastern India, Wravellers?